Computerization/c13n/typeset/README.md

 \section{Features}
 This is a Markdown to (La)TeX parser implemented in C, based on MD4C, with the following features:\par
 \begin{enumerate}
-\item \textbf{Compliance}: It is compliant to the latest version of \href{http://spec.commonmark.org/}{http://spec.commonmark.org/}
-CommonMark specification thanks to MD4C.
+\item \textbf{Compliance}: It is compliant to the latest version of \href{http://spec.commonmark.org/}{CommonMark specification} thanks to MD4C.
 Currently, we supports CommonMark 0.31.
 \item \textbf{Extensions}: It supports some widely used extensions, namely: table, strikethrough, underline, and TeX style equations.
 \item \textbf{Lenience}: It follows completely the GIGO philosophy (garbage in, garbage out).
 It sees any sequence of bytes as valid input.
 It will not throw any error when parsing.
 \item \textbf{Performance}: It is very fast, parsing most of our posts in less than 1 ms.